 If you choose to go that route, tread with caution.
 Do not be desperate.
 Pray about it and let the Lord lead you.

 Talking about God leading you, he may not only lead you to get exposure online.
 You may need to change physical location.

-Probably you are in a job or church family or environment where He doesn’t want you.
+Probably you are in a job or church family or environment when he doesn’t want you there.
 Moving may just be what is required to bring your path to cross with that of your future mate.

 So you see, it boils down to your relationship with God.
 Understanding what he expects from you, and walking in obedience to his leading.